profpylons/fluffy-fishstick/README.md

 10. Improved the feedback in the UI with Markdown, notice of tool use and making the raw data available with `?debug` querystring
 11. Strip some unused properties from large responses to save tokens (and API rate limiting!)
 12. Add some rudimentary "auth" with shared secrets
+13. Create the web

 ### What's next (if this was real)

+### Usability

+- Some context saving to resume chats
+- Have a chat with the people using it and see what's easy/difficult/missing.
+- Some more work on the UI, use the game images, maybe even comparison charts.

+### Cost/Reliablility/Performance optimisation

+- Further token saving with an MCP tool to check which properties are necessary for the analysis and remove any others
+- Using a pretty heavy model.
+Do we need all the grunt?
+Or we can use a smaller model?
+- Some observability to track token usage and guide prompt optimisation
+- Look at the performance to guide model, tool or prompt optimisation

+### Other items that would be one item per category

-1. Some real auth!!
+- Some real auth!!
 (OAuth, JWT)
-2. Further token saving with an MCP tool to check which properties are necessary for the analysis and remove any others
-3. Some observability to track token usage and guide prompt optimisation
-4. Look at the performance to guide model, tool or prompt optimisation.
-5. Have a chat with the people using it and see what's easy/difficult/missing.
-6. Some more work on the UI, maybe even comparison charts.
+- Implement service architecture in Cloudflare cleaner

 ## What Was Implemented (according to Claude)